marcusyeoyh/marcusyeoyh/README.md

 💡 &nbsp;I like to explore new technologies and challenge myself in the world of Coding and Computer Science.\
 🎓 &nbsp;I'm currently studying Computer Science and Film at the Nanyang Technological University in Singapore!.\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
-⚽ &nbsp;In my free time, I love playing soccer, reading and playing music!.\
+⚽ &nbsp;In my free time, I love playing soccer, reading and playing music!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>